iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Strong Convexity, Equivalences and Implications.md

 We wish to prove that condition 1 is equivalent to the strong convexity and condition 8 is implied from the strong convexity.

-**#TODO: Read the paper and add more proofs if you feel like it, and fill up the easy proof yeah.**
+**#UNFINISHED: Read the paper and add more proofs if you feel like it, and fill up the easy proof yeah.**